 It was three solid days of nonstop positivity.
 Everyone brings their own experience and viewpoint to the table and works together on the common goal of learning, tasting, making, having fun, being together.
 I felt like I was among my own people.
 Alex Jones, Eat Retreat Alum & local food advocate

-Lesley Stockton is a freelance writer, recipe developer and food stylist.
-She is a former food editor at Martha Stewart Living and Everyday Food, and is currently the kitchen manager and staff writer at The Sweethome.
+Lesley Stockton is a recipe developer and food stylist.
+She is the kitchen manager and staff writer at The Wirecutter.

 Eat Retreat was exactly what I needed.
 I’m more inspired and clear headed than I’ve been in years, and I give Eat Retreat credit for that.
 Tina Bell Stamos, Eat Retreat Alum & food Stylist